inconvergent/weird/docs/RND.md

  ; EITHER names a macro:
  ;   Lambda-list: (A &OPTIONAL B)
  ;   Documentation:
- ;     excecutes either a or b, with a probablility of 0.5 ;   Source file: /data/x/weird/src/rnd/rnd.lisp
+ ;     excecutes either a or b, with a probablility of 0.5. b is optional.
+ ;   Source file: /data/x/weird/src/rnd/rnd.lisp
 ```

 #### RND:MAKE-RND-STATE

 ```
-:missing:todo:
+generate a new random state

  ; RND:MAKE-RND-STATE
  ;   [symbol]